tencherry10/til/c_cpp/c-return-styles.md

     // use out safely here
     ```

 1. Use special sentinel values.
 Lots of C library functions work this way.
-For e.g. getc() which return EOF when there is an error
+For e.g. getc() which return EOF when there is an error.
+Zero can be a sentinel for ptr returns.
+Negative values could be used as a sentinel for unsigned value output.

+  PRO

+    1. Lots of C library function is like this.

+  CON

+    1. Not always possibly to have a sentinel value
+    1. Even if you have a sentinel value, you may not be able to express all the error condition.